clavisound/feather-LoRa32u4-sketches/README.md

 4. Cycle Power
 5. Respect to TTN limits (30 seconds per day)
 6. Randomness to vary transmissions (to avoid colissions with other static nodes)
-7. Info via LED
+7. Info / DEBUG via LED

+Debug options:
-8. Debugging via Serial (I hope you will not need this  - it also disables Deep Sleep)
+1. Debugging via Serial (I hope you will not need this)
-9. PHONEY mode. (for debugging - no transmission)
+2. PHONEY mode. (for debugging - no transmission.
+Emulates some transmission time)
+3. INDOOR mode (more debugging help)

 ## You need in both
 1. Modify `TinyLoRa.h` according to your region!